monarchwadia/blog-monarchwadia.com/_posts/2024-02-18-how-to-reliably-return-well-structured-json-from-llms-using-function-calling.md

 ["politics"]
 ```

 Since this is plain JSON, it becomes much easier for our JavaScript code to use the response.
-It is now machine-readable and can be easily integrated with traditional software systems.
+It is now machine-readable and can be easily integrated with our Java or JavaScript code.
 Awesome!

 # Conclusion